Everything’s coming up Roses at this New York-founded firm with expertise in all things employment, sports, and healthcare.

 And finally…

-Don’t wait until July/August to start getting to know firms.
+Don’t wait until June to start getting to know firms.
 Your research should start in the spring semester of your 1L year.
-At the beginning of your job search, determine what firm characteristics are most important to you (e.g., practice, location, prestige, culture) and keep that in mind throughout the process, which we fully understand can be hectic and stressful.
+At the beginning of your job search, determine what firm characteristics are most important to you (e.g., practice, location, prestige, culture) and keep that in mind throughout the process, which can understandably be hectic and stressful.

 Proskauer Rose LLP